 The current price of Ambuja is 204.1, the support is identified at 201 (below current market price), and the resistance at 214 (above current market price).
-So if one were to short Ambuja at 204, the target, based on support can be at 201.
+So if one were too short Ambuja at 204, the target, based on support, can be at 201.
 Probably this would be a good intraday trade.
 For a trader going long at 204, 214 can be a reasonable target expectation based on resistance.

 Notice in both the support and the resistance level, there at least 3 price action zone identified at the price level, all of which are well spaced in time.

 The support and resistance lines are only indicative of a possible reversal of prices.
 They by no means should be taken for ascertain.
 Like anything else in technical analysis, one should weigh the possibility of an event occurring (based on patterns) in terms of probability.